-Washington University strives to increase economic opportunities for diverse suppliers in the procurement of goods and services across the university.
-To be considered for various opportunities that exist within WashU, the Office of Supplier Diversity has outlined the following process.
+Washington University strives to increase economic opportunities for diverse businesses in the procurement of goods and services across the university.
+To be considered for various opportunities that exist within WashU, Supplier Diversity has outlined the following process.

 - Fill out a profile via our Supplier Registration Form.